Null-Tools-Open/nulldrop-pysdk/README.md

-Here's the complete `README.md` file for you to copy and paste:

 # NullDrop Client SDK

 A Python client SDK for interacting with [NullDrop API](https://nulldrop.xyz), a secure file storage and sharing service.
 This SDK allows you to easily upload, list, retrieve, and delete files in the NullDrop cloud.